Diogo Jota: 2020–21: Debut season and adaptation

 On 19 September 2020, Jota joined Liverpool on a long-term deal, reportedly for a £41 million transfer fee, rising to £45 million with potential add-ons.
+The club had become intrigued by Jota during his time at Porto, with an official report prepared on the player's display throughout the 2018–19 season, though the decision was made to continue monitoring at the time due to the recent nature of the player's permanent move to Wolves.
+Manager Jürgen Klopp made the final decision to sign Jota when, in early 2020, he was given an account of Jota's traits and abilities over the course of 15 games, and ultimately selected him from a list including three other attackers to join the club.

 He made his debut in the EFL Cup five days later, coming on as a second-half substitute against Lincoln City in a 7–2 win.
 On 28 September, he scored on his Premier League debut for the club, with the third in a 3–1 win against Arsenal at Anfield.
-On 25 October, he scored the winning goal in a 2–1 win against Sheffield United at Anfield.
-Three days later, Jota scored the club's 10,000th goal in their history when he netted the opener against FC Midtjylland in the UEFA Champions League group stage, and scored a hat-trick on 3 November in a 5–0 win at Atalanta in the Champions League in the same competition on 3 November.
+Jota scored the club's 10,000th goal in their history when he netted the opener against Midtjylland in the UEFA Champions League group stage, and scored a hat-trick on 3 November in a 5–0 win at Atalanta in the same competition.
 In doing so, he became the first player since Robbie Fowler in 1993 to score 7 goals in his first 10 Liverpool appearances.
 On 22 November, Jota scored the second goal in a 3–0 victory against Leicester City, becoming the first Liverpool player to score in each of his first four home matches in the Premier League.
 For his performances in October, Jota was awarded Liverpool Player of the Month by the club's supporters.
 On 9 December, Jota suffered a leg injury during a UEFA Champions League match against Midtjylland, in a dead rubber match, sidelining him for three months.

 Jota ended his debut season at the club with nine league goals, including a back heel in a 4–2 away win against Manchester United, which helped Liverpool finish third in the Premier League and qualify for the Champions League.